Villa Bleue

-The Blue Villa (fr: "Villa Bleue") is a historic mansion in Barcelonnette, Alpes-de-Haute-Provence, Provence-Alpes-Côte d'Azur, France.
+The Villa Bleue (Blue Villa) is a historic mansion in Barcelonnette, Alpes-de-Haute-Provence, Provence-Alpes-Côte d'Azur, France.

 It was built from 1929 to 1931 for Camille Jean, a French businessman who founded Francia Maritima, a store in Mexico City, Mexico.
 It was designed in Art Deco style by Joseph Hiriart, Georges Tribout and Georges Beau.
+Jacques Grüber crafted the glassworks.
 It has been listed as an official historical monument since 1987.